kate2797/patient-progress-rest-api/README.md

 # Patient Progress REST API 🚑

-REST API to React Native project for CFG Hack from Home 2020 Hackathon.
-Patient Progress is an app that would automate the process of updating the emergency contacts of a patient with the development of the patient in quarantine.
+This REST API powers the backend side of the Patient Progress application which frontend written in JavaScript (React Native).
+Patient Progress was created during a month-long CFG Hack from Home 2020 Hackathon and it is an app that automates the process of updating emergency contacts of a patient via an interactive real-time feed.

-Our application was designed to use the existing data from NHS in order to create an interactive feed.
-However, for our demo, this REST API is meant to serve this purpose.
+Patient Progress was designed with the assumption that the medical data will be collected from existing NHS APIs and displayed on the interactive feed.
+However, for our hackathon demo, we made use of the Patient Progress REST API.

 # Use